Recovery Meditation Group

 Meditation Support for people in recovery

 The Bozeman Dharma Center’s Recovery Meditation Group (RMG) offers Buddhist meditation practice and instruction to support those in the process of recovery.
-Participants are invited to learn and explore meditation practices, share experiences in applying them to recovery, and receive communal support to the challenges of the recovery process.

-RMG offers Buddhist practices for people in recovery who would like to supplement their program with meditation.
 It is not a recovery program and does not provide sufficient support to be used as a recovery program or a substitute for another program.

 The meditations offered are derived from the Buddhist practices of mindfulness and metta, internal practices that build mindfulness of one’s experience and the capacity to meet it with equanimity and kindness.
 We look to the Four Noble Truths, the Eightfold Path, and the Five Precepts to provide common ground for our group to cultivate recovery and strengthen meditation practice.